rookiepsi/comfyui-extended/README.md

 ### ComfyUI Manager (Recommended)

-1. Install [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) if you don't have it yet
+1. Install [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) if you don't have it yet.
-2. Find "ComfyUI Extended" in the Manager and install it
+2. Find "ComfyUI Extended" in the Manager and install it.

 ### Manual